bigscience-workshop/biomedical/README.md

 So for instance if the dataset has an entity "copper" with the  types "Pharmacologic Substance" and "Biologically Active", please create one entity with type "Pharmacologic Substance" and an associated unique id *and* another entity with type "Biologically Active" with a different unique id.
 The rest of the inputs (text, offsets, and normalization) of both entities will be identical.

+#### What happens after I claim a dataset?
+In order to keep turnaround time reasonable, and ensure datasets are being completed, we propose a few notes on claiming a dataset:

+* Please claim a dataset only if you intend to work on it.
+We'll try to check in within 3 days to ensure you have the help you need.
+Don't hesitate to contact the admins!
+We are ready to help 💪!

+* If you have already claimed a dataset prior to (2022/04/05), we will check in on Friday (2022/04/08).
+If we do not hear back via GitHub issues OR a message to the Discord admins on general, we will make the dataset open for other participants by **Saturday (2022/04/09)**.

+* If things are taking longer than expected - that is totally ok!
+Please let us know via GitHub issues (preferred) or by pinging the @admins channel on Discord.

 ## Thank you!

 We greatly appreciate your help!